-- 1. As Non-Executive directors do not receive pensionable remuneration, there are no entries in respect of pensions for these directors. - 2.
-There are no additional benefits that will become receivable by the individual if they retire early. - 3.
+- As Non-Executive directors do not receive pensionable remuneration, there are no entries in respect of pensions for these directors. - There are no additional benefits that will become receivable by the individual if they retire early. - 3.
 There were no employer's contributions to stakeholder pensions. - 4.
-Jaki Lowe left her role as Director of People on the 23rd August 2020 the real increase is only for the proportion relating to this post. - 5.
-Louise Brereton left her role as Director of People on the 23rd August 2020 the real increase is only for the proportion relating to this post. - 6.
-David Stout left the Pension Scheme in 2019/20 - 7.
-Victoria Rankin and Michael Wuesterfeld-Gray are not in the Pension Scheme - 8.
+Steve Gregory left his role as Director of Nursing and Operations on the 30^{th of} September 2021 the real increase is only for the proportion relating to this post. - 5.
+Wasique Chaudhry left his role as Director of Strategy on the 23^{rd of} July 2021 the real increase is only for the proportion relating to this post. - 6.
+Angela Wallace started her role as Chief Operating Officer on the 1^{st of} November 2021 and the real increase is only for the proportion relating to this post. - 7.
+Clair Hobbs started her role as Chief Operating Officer on the 1st of November 2021 and the real increase is only for the proportion relating to this post. - 8.
+Victoria Rankin chose not to be covered by the pension arrangements during the reporting year. - Michael Wuesterfeld-Gray chose not to be covered by the pension arrangements during the reporting year. - 10.
+Greg Moores chose not to be covered by the pension arrangements during the reporting year. - 11.
 Cash Equivalent Transfer Values: A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capital value of the pension scheme benefits accrued by a member at a particular point in time.
 The benefits valued are the member's accrued benefits and any contingent spouse's (or other allowable beneficiary's) pension payable from the scheme.
-CETVs are calculated in accordance with SI 2008 No.1050 Occupational Pension Schemes (Transfer Values) Regulations 200823. - 9.
+CETVs are calculated in accordance with SI 2008 No.1050 Occupational Pension Schemes (Transfer Values) Regulations 200823. - 12.
 Real Increase in CETV: This reflects the increase in CETV effectively funded by the employer.
 It does not include the increase in accrued pension due to inflation, contributions paid by the employee (including the value of any benefits transferred from another scheme or arrangement) and uses common market valuation factors for the start and end of the period.